You’re worried about your teenager.

 What Our Clients Have Said About Their Teen Therapy Experience

 I always felt validated.
 My therapist was able to understand and connect and when she had questions for me about something she would phrase them in ways that would help me feel comfortable opening up in session.
 I did individual therapy and then family therapy and both tied together very nicely and they [two therapists] were very organized and great at communicating.

 I’ve learned so much about myself.
 Therapy has helped me solve many problems and lead a healthier lifestyle.

 If you suspect your teen is struggling, or they have asked for support and therapy.
 Don’t wait.
 Call our talented team of teen therapists and get them the help they deserve!
-To meet with a therapist in Rockville, MD, follow these steps:
+To meet with a therapist in Rockville or Olney follow these steps:

 - Contact Montgomery County Counseling Center

-- Schedule an intake for your teenager with one of our skilled teen therapists
+- Speak with out client care coordinator to match your teenager (or you) with one of our skilled therapists

 - Start helping your teenager feel better now!